 Is your heirloom piece or thrift shop find in desperate need of a makeover?
 If you want to learn how to update old furniture with paint, you need to know how to avoid amateur mistakes that will ruin all your hard work.
 Learn from my goof-ups and get valuable tips to revamp your old furniture the right way!

-I come from a family of DIY-ers unafraid to pull over to snag a free item on the side of the road, or “shop” for free and gently used stuff at the town dump’s “put and take.”
+I come from a family that loves to DIY, and I’m unafraid to pull over to snag a free item on the side of the road, or “shop” for free and gently used stuff at the town dump’s “put and take.”

 And I love leisurely browsing through our local Habitat for Humanity store while my son’s at a birthday party next door at Laser Quest.